sibils/jats-parser/README.md

 * keywords : an array of keywords
 * full_title
 * abstract
-* sections : an array of elements with the publication content, the publication title and the abstract are the first two sections in the array (if they exist)
+* body_sections : an array of elements with the publication content, the publication title and the abstract are the first two sections in the array (if they exist)
+* back_sections : sections related to the back content of the document (appendices, supplementary material, ...)
+* float_sections : sections which are included in the publication but not in flow ot the body text (i.e. boxed-text)

 ### Section structure

+The objects to be found in the body, back and float sections can be aither sections, appendices, or boxed-text.

 **id**

 A string identifying the section generated during the parsing process.
-Sections in the input XML can embed each other.
-But in the generated json they are all siblings, flattened in a sequence (the _sections_ array).
+Sections found in the XML can embed each other.
+But in the generated json they are all siblings, flattened in a sequence (in the _body_section_ array for example).
 The hierarchical structure of the section and of any of its content is reflected in its id.
 For instance, a section with id _1.3.2_ comes just after section with id _1.3.1_ and both are subparts of section with id _1.3_ in the original XML.

+**tag**

+Usually the value is _sec_ but since we also handle appendices _app_ and boxed text _boxed-text_ the same way, the value of this tag may vary.

 **level**